google-deepmind/mujoco/doc/XMLreference.rst

 :at:`actuatorfrclimited`: :at-val:`[false, true, auto], "auto"`
    This attribute specifies whether actuator forces acting on the joint should be clamped.
 See :ref:`CForceRange` for details.
-It is available only for scalar joints (hinge and slider) and ignored for ball and free joints. |br| This attribute interacts with the actuatorfrcrange attribute below.
+It is available only for scalar joints (hinge and slider) and ignored for ball and free joints. |br| This attribute interacts with the :ref:`actuatorfrcrange<body-joint-actuatorfrcrange>` attribute.
 If this attribute is "false", actuator force clamping is disabled.
 If it is "true", actuator force clamping is enabled.
 If this attribute is "auto", and :at:`autolimits` is set in :ref:`compiler <compiler>`, actuator force clamping will be enabled if :at:`actuatorfrcrange` is defined.

 .. _body-joint-actuatorgravcomp: